-Child B - Reads for 5 minutes per day
+Child A - Reads for 1 Child B - Reads for 5

+minute per day minutes per day

+Reads for 190 Reads for 950

+minutes per school minutes per year.
+This is equivalent

-- Reads for 950 minutes per year. - This is equivalent to 2.6 extra school days. - Child B will read approximately 83,500 words a year.
+year.
+This is equivalent to 2.6 extra school

+to half an extra days.
+Child B will

+school day.
+Child A will read read approximately

+approximately 83,500 words a

+16,700 words year. year.